-Your climb today will take you steadily up and over the expansive ridge lines of high desert to Lava Tower at 4,600m.
+Your climb today will take you steadily up and over the expansive ridgelines of the high desert to Lava Tower at 4,600m.
 The trek to the base of the tower, a 300-foot-high volcanic plug, takes around 4-5 hours.
 From here begin a steep descent into the Barranco Valley, passing exotic large flowering plants, Senecio Kilimanjaro.
 This descent will take 1-2 hours.
-Although you end your day at almost the same elevation as you started, today is important for acclimatisation.
+Although you end your day at almost the same elevation as you started, today is important for acclimatization.
 Camp is in a beautiful, sheltered valley below the imposing Barranco Wall.

 Overnight Barranco Camp

 Barranco Camp (3,900m/12,800ft) to Karanga Camp (3,950m/12,960ft)

 Elevation Loss: 250m/820ft

 Begin the day climbing the Barranco Wall, an impressive scramble that will reward you with fantastic views back towards camp.
 From the top, at 4,200m, follow an undulating path around the mountainside.
 On a clear day, there are spectacular views of Kibo to your left and Mount Meru to your right.
 After descending into the Karanga Valley your climb takes you up a short steep path to camp.
 Walking time approximately 3-4 hours.

 Spend the morning climbing steadily up to Barafu, which is Swahili for ice!
 This camp is located on the ridge below the summit cone.
 You have now completed the South Circuit, which offers views of Kibo from many different angles.
 This walk will take around 3-4 hours, meaning you’ll arrive at Barafu in time for lunch and a full summit briefing, before spending the afternoon resting.
 The two peaks of Mawenzi and Kibo can be seen from this position.